MCP HubMCP Hub

 • Consistent Interface: Standard methods for LLMs to access tools and resources

-• Enhanced Capabilities: Interactions with databases, APIs, and local systems
+• Enhanced Capabilities: Interaction with databases, APIs, and local systems

-• Security & Control: Structured access patterns with built-in validation
+• Security & Control: Structured access with built-in validation

-• Extensibility: Easy implementation of new capabilities as system requirements evolve
+• Extensibility: Easy to add new capabilities as needs evolve

-For a detailed introduction to MCP, including its design philosophy and technical details, check out the specification.
+For in-depth introduction including design philosophy and technical details, see the specification.

 πŸš€ MCP TypeScript Template Repo